decred/dcrtime/api/v1/api.md

 	`0`

-	The Operation completed succefully.
+	The Operation completed successfully.

 * `ResultExistsError`

 	`1`

 The digest was rejected because it exists.
-This is only relevant for the `Timestampe` call.
+This is only relevant for the `Timestamp` call.

 * `ResultDoesntExistError`